ping-shuo-hao/qubikos/README.md

-# QUBIKOS – QUantum Benchmark wIth Known Optimal SWAP Counts
+# QUBIKOS – QUantum Benchmark wIth Known-Optimal SWAP Counts

 QUBIKOS is a benchmarking tool designed to evaluate quantum layout synthesis tools by generating quantum circuits with a known optimal number of SWAP operations.